-- Support the PIU State Focal Points in engaging with stakeholders relating to communicating the scope and timing of works (either by attendance at meetings, installation of notice boards, door knocks/letter drops, etc.); - Negotiation with landowners/users in relation to temporary use of land required for construction relation activities (e.g. laydown and storage/stockpile areas, worker camps, amenities, etc.) and assessment of temporarily used land after reinstatement/restoration to a condition acceptable to the land owner; - Negotiation with landowners regarding relating/reinstalling physical assets (such as fences, walls etc) located directly within the Project footprint; and - Receiving complaints and grievances by stakeholders and forwarding to the PIU State Focal Point during works construction, and resolution of grievances if they are related to the Contractor (in coordination with the PIU).
+- Support the PIU State Focal Points in engaging with stakeholders relating to communicating the scope and timing of works (either by attendance at meetings, installation of notice boards, door knocks/letter drops, etc.); - Negotiation with landowners/users in relation to temporary use of land required for construction relation activities (e.g., laydown and storage/stockpile areas, worker camps, amenities, etc.) and assessment of temporarily used land after reinstatement/restoration to a condition acceptable to the land owner; - Arranging with landowners regarding reinstalling physical assets (such as fences, walls etc) located directly within the Project footprint as set out in the ARAP for the specific works; - Receiving complaints and grievances by stakeholders and forwarding to the PIU State Focal Point during works construction, and resolution of grievances if they are related to the Contractor (in coordination with the Projects Manager and CIU); and - Respond to corrective action requests by the supervision consultant, PIU or CIU.